David Maltby: Operational career

 Maltby began his operational career with No. 106 Squadron RAF in June 1941, flying the Handley Page Hampden on five operations.
 By the end of the month he was transferred to 97 Squadron, flying first Hampdens, then Avro Manchesters and finally Avro Lancasters.

-On May 4th 1942 whilst on a mission to Struttgart, Maltby and his crew had taken heavy fire shortly after hitting enemy coast.
+On 4 May 1942 whilst on a mission to Stuttgart, Maltby and his crew had taken heavy fire shortly after hitting enemy coast.
 They were carrying a large bomb load and due to the damage they had sustained they were unable to open the bomb doors to jettison the bombs.
 As well as this, the landing gears could not be properly deployed as they would not lock in place.
 Maltby made the decision to head back to base at Woodhall Spa but was directed to land at Coningsby instead due to it being a grass runway.
 Sgt Harold Rouse, who was at the time a gunner on Maltby's crew recalls the incident:

 All crew miraculously were unscathed after the incident.

 He went on to complete his tour in June 1942, and was awarded the Distinguished Flying Cross on 11 August 1942.

 Maltby then spent six months commanding an Air Bomber Training Section in No. 1485 Target Towing and Gunnery Flight, before returning to active service with 97 Squadron in March 1943.
 He was given a new crew, most of whom had only just finished training.
 On 25 March 1943, he and his crew were transferred to 617 Squadron, along with Flt Lt Joe McCarthy and Flt Lt Les Munro and their crews.